Get a New Website

 We in the DEWG are working on improving the process for UCC colleagues to request new websites.
 As we work to introduce a more concrete web content strategy, the process for requesting and developing UCC websites will evolve.
 For now we will continue to use the process below but we would strongly recommend that any new site request be followed by a conversation with our web content stratgegist, Maurice Ryder.

 1. Fill in the "Site Request" form below:

-2. Fill in the UCC Website Information Architecture Template (245kB):
+3. Fill in the UCC Website Information Architecture Template:

 You should fill in the details of what you envisage for your new site.
 Once you have completed the IA template, email it to firstname.lastname@example.org

-Once we have received your completed "Site Request" form we will be in contact to discuss your requirements.
-You should have completed the "UCC Website Information Architecture Template" and returned it to firstname.lastname@example.org before this discussion.
+Once we have received your completed "Site Request" form, our web content strategist will make contact then to discuss requirements and offer guidance on which platforms would be most beneficial as well as an approach to take to the development process of both the site and the content of the site. we will be in contact to discuss your requirements.
+You should have completed the "UCC Website Information Architecture Template" and returned it to email@example.com before this discussion.
 During this discussion we will:

 - Discuss your site requirements

 - Give advice on the best way to proceed (will you be performing the development yourself or will you require student assistance / external developers to assist with the development).